NLRB: College football players are employees, can unionize

 Neither the NCAA nor representatives for the five largest athletic conferences immediately responded to a request for comment from The Associated Press.

-The nine-page NLRB memo revisited a case involving Northwestern University football players who were thwarted from forming a union when the board said that taking their side “would not promote stability in labor relations.”
+The nine-page NLRB memo revisited a case involving Northwestern football players who were thwarted from forming a union when the board in 2015 said that taking their side “would not promote stability in labor relations.”

-Abruzzo’s memo noted that much has changed since the 2015 NLRB finding, including a unanimous Supreme Court decision this year that lifted restrictions on some forms of compensation for college athletes, including endorsements using their name, likeness and image.
+Abruzzo’s memo noted that much has changed since the then, including a unanimous Supreme Court decision this year that lifted restrictions on some forms of compensation for college athletes.

 Abruzzo also noted that players across the country had engaged in collective action following the killing of George Floyd — actions that “directly concerns terms and conditions of employment, and is protected concerted activity.”